-- how this position fits in your career plans
+- how this position fits into your career plans

-- if you have sincere interest in the job
+- if you have a sincere interest in the job

-- how you differentiate yourself from other candidates
+- how do you set your apart from other candidates

 what to focus on when answering the question

-Getting asked why you want a job is your opportunity to show your level of interest and explain what drew you to apply to the role.
+When a hiring manager asks you this question, they're trying to see your level of interest.
+The answer to this question should explain what drew you to apply for the role.
 Here are some areas to focus on:

-You’re interested in working with the team and the type of projects offered by the organization.
-Be as specific as possible.
 Maybe there’s someone well-regarded in your industry that you’re looking forward to working with.
-Maybe the company has announced a big initiative you’re excited about participating in.
+Maybe the company has announced an initiative you’re excited about participating in.
 Include details to show your understanding of the role and the people you’ll be working with.

-You believe your skillset and experience are a great match for the role — or at least, you should, since you applied!
-Explain what you will bring to the role and how your skills can benefit the company.
-Again be specific.
+You believe your skillset and experience are a great match for the role — or at least, you should, since you applied.
+Explain your greatest strengths, what you will bring to the role, and how your skills can benefit the company.
+Again, one of the biggest challenges is being specific.
 What skills and traits do you see making a difference in this role?

 What parts of the job description drew you in?
-Is there a certain task or part of the role you’re excited about?
-Once again, specifics rule.
-Recounting parts of the job description and how you see yourself in the role shows that you did your homework and care about the job you’ll be doing.
-If you can use this to tie in your own skills and experience and how they relate to these responsibilities, even better.
+Are you excited about a certain task or part of the role?
+Once again, there is a specific rule.
+Bring up parts of the job description and how you see yourself in the role.
+This helps to show that you did your homework and understand the job you’ll be doing.

-Explain how you see opportunities for long-term advancement in this role.
-This will show you are interested in staying with the company long term.
-Just be careful not to make it sound like you’re only interested in this role as a stepping stone to bigger and better things.
-Emphasize you’re excited about the current role and that potential for growth down the road is something you’re looking forward to earning in the future.
+Explain how you think you could grow in this job in the long run.
+This will show you are interested in staying with the company long-term.
+Just be careful not to make it sound like you’re only interested in this role as a stepping stone to bigger things.
+Emphasize you’re excited about the current role.

 You’re excited for a new challenge in your career.
-For example: you’re interested in managing people for the first time when taking the step into a management role.
-Just make sure to highlight the ways that you’re prepared to take this new responsibility in stride.
+For example, you are thrilled to take a management role.
+That you're interested in managing people for the first time.
+Just make sure to highlight how you’re prepared to take this new responsibility in stride.

-With almost all of these answers, the key is to be as specific and detailed as possible when answering the question.
-The goal is to show that you did your homework and have a genuine interest and the capabilities to do the job.
+With almost all these answers, the key is to be as specific and detailed as possible.
+The goal is to show that you did your homework, have a genuine interest, and have the capabilities to do the job.

 what not to say

-There are right and wrong ways to answer a question.
+When answering a question, there are right and wrong ways to do it.
 In this instance, there are a few things you should avoid saying when answering questions about why you want a job:

-Yes, of course money is a factor when you apply for a job.
-That said, it’s not the kind of thing you should say aloud in the interview.
+Yes, money is a factor when you apply for a job.
+That said, it’s not what you should say aloud in the interview.
 Your potential employer certainly shouldn’t think money is your primary motivation for wanting the job.
-They may question whether you really want (or have the capability) to do the role, or if you’re just seeing dollar signs.
+They may question whether you want or have the capability to do the role or if you’re just seeing dollar signs.

 a generic answer that applies to any company